dahas/PHPSkeleton/README.md

 # Set up a LAMP Stack on Windows and initialise a PHP project from scratch

 **Environment:**
-- Windows OS
+- Windows 10/11
-- Visual Studio Code
+- Microsoft VS Code
-- WSL
+- WSL2
 - Ubuntu 22.04
 - NodeJS
 - PHP 8.1